Think Beyond The Label

 Think Beyond The Label (TBTL) is a public-private partnership that delivers information, outreach and resources to businesses, job seekers and the public workforce system to ensure greater recruiting and hiring opportunities for job candidates with disabilities.

-The organization's purpose is to inform, connect and communicate with all stakeholders in the disability and employment system to create a more inclusive workforce.
-TBTL offers a network and digital hub that provides access to qualified job candidates and public resources to enable employers to find and recruit the talent.
+The organization's purpose is to create a more inclusive workforce through informing, connecting and communicating with all stakeholders in the disability and employment systems.
+TBTL offers a network and digital hub that provides access to qualified job candidates and provide public resources to employers in order recruit relevant talent.
 TBTL offers a range of business-specific tools that build the case for hiring workers with disabilities.
-The organization also gives job seekers access a range of opportunities available to them, from public employment system resources to private sector job leads, including a jobs portal where job seekers can become part of a national pool of candidates actively being sought out by our network of businesses and the public workforce system.
+The organization also gives job seekers access to a range of opportunities available to them.
+These include public employment system resources to private sector job leads, jobs portal pool of candidates actively being sought and the public workforce system.